Stalruth/SableyeBot4/PRIVACY.md

       - Whether the user has passed Membership Screening

       - The permissions the user has in the server.

+      - The User Locale

+        The Language the user has set in their Discord Client

 ## What the Application processes